 2.1 The GNPWG on behalf of the Parish Council held a consultation exercise with local residents in the summer of 2014.
 The GNPWG prepared a leaflet on behalf of the Parish Council to residents and local businesses, to both promote the Neighbourhood Plan process and obtain feedback on what issues are seen as important; and to make the community aware of the Craven District Council proposed allocations for development in the village ahead of the Pre-publication Draft Craven Local Plan.
-A copy of the leaflet is provided in Appendix I. The questionnaire and results "GARGRAVE PARISH COUNCIL AND GARGRAVE NEIGHBOURHOOD PLAN WORKING GROUP RESULTS OF RESIDENTS' FEEDBACK FORMS" is provided in Appendix I and can be found on the neighbourhood plan page of the Parish Council's website:
+A copy of the leaflet is provided in Appendix I. The questionnaire and results can be found on the neighbourhood plan page of the Parish Council's website:

-http://gargravepc.org.uk/wp-content/uploads/2017/10/ResultsofResidentsFeedback.pdf or direct via the Gargrave website.
+http://gargravepc.co.uk/workinggroup/ResultsofResidentsFeedback.pdf